 Depending on the needs of the patient, liposuction of the jawline and neck, and tightening of the platysma muscle in the midline of the neck, may be performed through the incision under the chin for patients with significant fat accumulation or laxity in the neck.
 The thing that distinguishes different types of facelift procedures is the technique used for the management of the SMAS and platysma.

-• Deep plane facelift involves developing a separate plane of dissection underneath the SMAS layer to release the ligamentous attachments along the jawline and in the midface to allow additional mobilization of the SMAS during the lift.
+Deep plane facelift surgery at our Nashville practice involves developing a separate plane of dissection underneath the SMAS layer to release the ligamentous attachments along the jawline and in the midface to allow additional mobilization of the SMAS during the lift.
 This is primarily to allow additional improvement in the nasolabial folds and midface.

 There are other variations related to suturing techniques and vectors of pull that distinguish facelift techniques.
 There are pros and cons to each facelift technique, and the choice of facelift technique is dependent on the skill, experience, and preference of the operating surgeon.
 However, there has been no consistent evidence in the medical literature to demonstrate any advantage of one technique over another, in terms of outcome, complications, or longevity of results.
 Most experienced facelift surgeons have likely performed all of these techniques and utilize each to some degree based on the anatomy, concerns, and goals of each individual patient.